AllenJo72/screenshotwithpython/README.md

 # screenshotwithpython
-This script allows you to take a screen shot with your preferable size and part of the screen, BUT you have to provide its X and Y positions.
+This script allows you to take a screen shot of your whole screen and also the preferable size and part of the screen, BUT you have to provide its X and Y positions and the screen size.
 Yes its a pain, but it works.